Washington Shellfish Fee Review Recommends Public Funding for Biotoxin Testing

 Our Approach

-The team interviewed shellfish producers and Tribal representatives in Washington and examined program structures in six other shellfish-producing states under the Interstate Shellfish Sanitation Conference (ISSC) Model Ordinance—Alaska, California, Hawaii, Maryland, Oregon, and Virginia—to identify alternative funding approaches.
+We interviewed shellfish producers and Tribal representatives across Washington and benchmarked program structures in eight other shellfish-producing states — Alaska, California, Hawaii, Maryland, Massachusetts, New Jersey, Oregon, and Virginia — under the Interstate Shellfish Sanitation Conference (ISSC) Model Ordinance to identify alternative funding approaches.

-We also facilitated a four-day LEAN workshop with DOH staff to determine if there were operational efficiencies that could reduce costs.
-This analysis informed a refined assessment of industry capacity to support full cost recovery and identified opportunities to optimize the fee structure while protecting public health.
+We also facilitated a four-day LEAN workshop with DOH staff to assess operational efficiencies that could reduce costs.
+This work informed a refined evaluation of industry capacity to support full cost recovery and identified opportunities to optimize the fee structure while protecting public health.

 Results

-• Economic Significance and Industry Vulnerability: Washington’s shellfish aquaculture industry is a national leader, generating $252 million in annual sales in 2023 and supporting nearly 2,400 jobs.
-Interviews with growers reveal an industry under severe economic pressure from rising labor, fuel, and seed costs, while market prices remain stagnant—squeezing profit margins, particularly for smaller, family-owned farms that define the industry’s character.
+Economic Significance and Industry Vulnerability: Washington’s shellfish aquaculture industry is a national leader, generating $252 million in direct sales and contributing $416 million to the state’s economy while supporting nearly 2,400 jobs.
+Interviews with growers reveal an industry under severe pressure from rising labor, fuel, and seed costs, while market prices remain stagnant—squeezing profit margins, particularly for smaller, family-owned farms that define the industry’s character.

 Recommendations